yashsahugtx/skype-docs/Skype/UCMA/ucma-5-0-runtime.md

 You must have elevated permissions to install UCMA 5.0 Runtime.

 > [!NOTE]
-> <P>UCMA 5.0 Runtime is installed automatically when you install UCMA 5.0 SDK.
-For more information, see <A href="installing-ucma-5-0-sdk.md">Installing UCMA 5.0 SDK</A>.</P>
+> UCMA 5.0 Runtime is installed automatically when you install UCMA 5.0 SDK.
+For more information, see [Installing UCMA 5.0 SDK](installing-ucma-5-0-sdk.md).

 ### To install UCMA 5.0 Runtime